PardoTech/SyncFolders/README.md

 ** Notes **
-In the .rar file, there a copy of Readme.txt, copy of sync.log, two folders, source and replica, and some files for test.
-I don't have the rights of the image in .rar file.
+In the .zip file, there a copy of Readme.txt, copy of sync.log, two folders, source and replica, and some files for test.
+I don't have the rights of the image in .zip file.

-Created as part of a job application project
+In the .rar are the program and necessary files Created as part of a job application project